 Just like any other chemical substance, nanomaterials have to be assessed for their safety using appropriate tools and methodologies.
 For that reason, the OECD Programme on Manufactured Nanomaterials and the OECD Test Guidelines Programme collaborate to identify and develop standardised methods that can be used to generate relevant and reliable data.
 To intensify this endeavor and support the OECD, a three-year project called NANOMET, funded by the European Union has been launched in May 2020.

-Join us on Thursday 25 February at 14:00 CET / 08:00 EST to discuss the scope, content, and use of the Test Guideline No. 318: Dispersion Stability of Nanomaterials in Simulated Environmental Media and its accompanying Guidance Document.
-Further discussions will focus on the scope of the upcoming Test Guideline.
+On Thursday 25 February 2021, Anne Gourmelon (Environment Directorate, OECD), Kathrin Schwirn (German Environment Agency, Umweltbundesamt, UBA); Frank von der Kammer (University of Vienna) Research and Development Center) and Doris Völker (German Environment Agency, Umweltbundesamt, UBA) presented the scope, content, and use of the Test Guideline No. 318: Dispersion Stability of Nanomaterials in Simulated Environmental Media and its accompanying Guidance Document.
+Further discussions focused on the scope of the upcoming Test Guideline.

-On Tuesday 26 January 15:00 CET / 09:00 EST the OECD held a webinar to discuss the scope and use of the recently released guidance document No. 317 on aquatic and sediment ecotoxicity testing of nanomaterials.
+On Tuesday 26 January 2021, Anne Gourmelon (Environment Directorate, OECD), Elijah J. Petersen (National Institute of Standards and Technology); Alan Kennedy (Engineering Research and Development Center) and Gregory Goss (University of Alberta) presented the scope and use of the guidance document No. 317 on aquatic and sediment ecotoxicity testing of nanomaterials.
 The guidance addresses practical aspects of carrying out valid tests on nanomaterials, and modifications or additions to OECD Test Guidelines procedures intended to improve the accuracy of test results.

 This document provides guidance on methods to address solubility and dissolution rate of nanomaterials, which are crucial to predict their fate and behaviour in the environment and for understanding the changes in their bioavailability, reactivity, fate, and toxicity.
 It also addresses nanomaterials-specific modifications or additions to the procedures described in the test methods and aims to give support for the interpretation of the test results.